-At no time is a member expected to jeopardize his/her safety in order to activate a recorder or change the recording media.
+At no time should a member jeopardize his/her safety in order to activate a body camera recorder.
+However, if a member fails to activate their BWC as required by this policy, the member will be subject to discipline.

-450.7.1 SURREPTITIOUS USE OF THE PORTABLE RECORDER
+450.6.1 SURREPTITIOUS USE OF THE PORTABLE RECORDER

-Members of the Department may surreptitiously record any conversation during the course of a criminal investigation in which the member reasonably believes that such a recording will be lawful and beneficial to the investigation (Penal Code § 633).
+Members of the [Department/Office] may surreptitiously record any conversation during the course of a criminal investigation in which the member reasonably believes that such a recording will be lawful and beneficial to the investigation (Penal Code § 633).

-Members shall not surreptitiously record another department member without a court order unless lawfully authorized by the Chief of Police or the authorized designee.
+Members shall not surreptitiously record another [department/office] member without a court order unless lawfully authorized by the Chief of Police or the authorized designee.

-450.7.2 CESSATION OF RECORDING
+450.6.2 CESSATION OF RECORDING